Synthetic Homes: A Multimodal Generative AI Pipeline for Residential Building Data Generation under Data Scarcity: Methodology

 \subsection{Processing Images}

-After scraping the images and floor plans from the county portal, they are analyzed using \gls{llava}~\cite{liuVisualInstructionTuning2023}.
-This step processes the images to translate them into a textual description.
-For example, the floor plans can be used to define the geometry of the home, and the image to determine the quality of the windows.
-The use of images allows our pipeline to infer important aspects of the homes that will be used to generate the \gls{geojson}, which is ultimately used to generate the IDF file required by EnergyPlus.
+After scraping the street view photographs and floor plans from the county portal, they are analyzed using \gls{llava}~\parencite{liuVisualInstructionTuning2023} version 1.5 with 7 billion parameters, distributed on HuggingFace (\texttt{llava-hf/llava-1.5-7b-hf}).
+This step processes both files to translate them into a textual description.
+For example, the floor plans can be used to define the geometry of the home, and the image to determine the quality and number of windows.
+The goal of utilizing the floor plan image is not to generate a one-to-one replication of a given home, but instead, it is used to produce structurally plausible layouts.
+This allows our pipeline to infer important aspects of the homes that will be used to generate the \gls{geojson}, which is ultimately used to generate the \gls{idf} file required by EnergyPlus.

-The image processing step originally was conducted using \gls{gpt}.
-However, our experiments (see Section~\ref{sec:exp:image_exp}) displayed lack of detail in the analyses produced by that model.
-We pivoted to \gls{llava} and found that it outperformed \gls{gpt} in every experiment.
-We hypothesize that this advantage stems from \gls{llava}'s architecture: it employs an early fusion design in which images are converted into visual tokens by CLIP~\cite{radfordLearningTransferableVisual2021} that are then prepended to the textual prompt~\cite{liuVisualInstructionTuning2023}.
-These visual tokens are passed through the transformer layers of the \gls{llm} together with text tokens, enabling multimodal attention at every layer.
-It has been demonstrated that vision tokens are most critical for a model in early layers, when they fuse into text tokens~\cite{zhangLLaVAMiniEfficientImage2025}.
-A likely result of this is the reduction of the model's sensitivity to variations in the image, which may explain its stronger performance in our experiments.